Stanisław Horno-Popławski: Recognition

 Initially, Horno-Popławski's works were following realistic convention.
 In the last years of his life, he progressively drifted away from the classical line towards compositions realized from slightly worked rough stones.
 He was going to his studio every day, it was like his factory work.
 In this way, he did not have to wait for a sudden surge of creative energy.
-His works are now scattered in may Polish cities.
+His works are now scattered in many Polish cities.

 Popławski's works keep to draw attention.
 In April 2005, an exhibition was held in the "Exhibition Hall" of Moscow titled "Stanislav Horno-Popławski.
 The road of art - the art of the road."
 The display included more than 50 sculptures of the artist loaned from Polish museums, among which the National Museums of Warsaw, Kraków, Poznań, Szczecin or Gdańsk.
 The exhibit covered works from the 1950s to the 1970s, up to the last ones created in the 1980s-1990s, in particular pieces from his cycle "The Dream of a Stone" (Sen Kamienia).

 This cycle is rated as "oneiric, intuitively archetypal, symbolic" representing "metacultural female heads, which he developed until the last days of his life.", as expressed by dr. Dorota Grubba-Thiede, from the Academy of Fine Art Gdańsk, during a lecture performed for the Art Centre of Bydgoszcz (Bydgoskie Centrum Sztuki) on June 6, 2020.

 Dr. Dorota Grubba-Thiede had the honor to meet the artist in Sopot in 1997.
 From this conversation stemmed an album-monograph edited by prof. Jerzy Malinowski with the cooperation of the sculptor's family, entitled Stanisław Horno-Popławski (1902-1997) - The Way of Art - The Art of the Way, published in 2002 by the State Art Gallery of Sopot.

 On July 22, 1952, by decision of the President of the Republic of Poland, the artist was awarded was awarded the Golden Cross of Merit (Złoty Krzyż Zasługi) for his works in the field of culture and art.

 In 1953 he was awarded the State Award Badge, 2nd echelon.

 In 1996, Horno-Popławski was promoted doctor honoris causa of the University in Toruń, UMK of Toruń.

 On April 25, 1997, Horno-Popławski was awarded the title of doctor honoris causa from the Academy of Fine Arts in Gdańsk.

 In 2004, the Sopot exhibition „Stanisław Horno-Popławski.
 Droga sztuki- sztuka drogi” traveled to Lviv and Odessa.

 Commemorative plaques to his memory have been unveiled in 2005 (Gdańsk) and 2011 (Sopot).

 In 2017, the newly open Bydgoszcz Art Centre (Bydgoskie Centrum Sztuki) has taken as patron name "Horno-Popławski".
 The gallery at 47 Jagiellońska street has organized an exhibition on the artist in February–March 2020.